SystemsApproach/ops/control.rst

 Helm chart effectively specifies the version of the Runtime Control API, since as we'll see in a the next subsection, that API is auto-generated from the set of models.
-All of this is to say that version control for the Northbound Interface of the cloud as an aggregated whole is managed in exactly the same way as version control for each functional building block that contributes to the cloud's internal implementation.
+All of this is to say that version control for the Northbound Interface of the cloud, as an aggregated whole, is managed in exactly the same way as version control for each functional building block that contributes to the cloud's internal implementation.